mitodl/edx-platform/docs/en_us/internal/remote_gradebook.md

        "name" : "STELLAR:/project/edxdemosite",
        "section" : "r01"
         },

+If the remote gradebook name isn't specified in this way, the DEFAULT_NAME value above will be used.

 3. The API for the remote gradebook xserver is an almost RESTful service model, which only employs POSTs, to the xserver url, with form data for the fields: